tolewicz/Pewlett-Hackard-Analysis/README.md

 WHERE (birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31') and de.to_date = ('9999-01-01')

-The above code joins employee and dept_emp tables abd filters out all the employees that are not about to retire, leaving the table with retireing employees only.
+The above code joins employee and dept_emp tables abd filters out all the employees that are not about to retire, leaving the table with retiring employees only.

 Figure 2
 ![](Figures/ERDTableA.PNG)